danpla/dpscreenocr/doc/manual.md

 You can download dpScreenOCR as a self-contained directory in a TAR.XZ archive.
 It has several advantages over the package manager version:

-*   Doesn't need to be installed: just extract the TAR.XZ archive anywhere and run `dpscreenocr`.
+*   Doesn't need to be installed: just unpack the TAR.XZ archive anywhere and run `dpscreenocr`.

 *   Works on most distributions, including legacy systems released around 2014 or later.

-*   Provides the latest version of both dpScreenOCR and Tesseract, while in the package manager they may be out of date.
+*   Provides the latest version of Tesseract, while in the package manager it may be out of date.

 *   Has a [language manager][] that allows you to install and remove languages without leaving dpScreenOCR.